ST10479817/ST10479817-WEDE5020-POE/housing_repairs/README.md

 Organized content into semantic sections (header, mainContent and footer).

 #### 2.5 Applying all Visual Styles
-I have applied all different types of styles to help create my website to look as appling as possible.
+I have applied all different types of styles to help create my website to look as applying as possible.
 Styled navigation with hover effects, shadows and rounded corners.
 Added an orange border line below the header and above the footer for a polished look.
 Created visually distinct service boxes with aligned images and text.

-### 3. Resonsive Design
+### 3. Responsive Design

 #### 3.1 Breakpoints
-I have added the apporiate "@media" tags to work with tablets and moblie screens.
+I have added the appropriate "@media" tags to work with tablets and mobile screens.

 #### 3.2 Relative Units
 I have added the correct units to work perfectly with each screen.